Are Boundaries Good for You?

 These are some pretty obvious, big examples above.
 What about every day practical examples?
 I mentioned at the beginning about cleaning the house.
 We must set up a boundary for chores.
 Maybe a cleaning schedule.
 I really started thinking about boundaries after reading a book about weight loss.
 When we overindulge in food, we often gain weight.
 This is the consequence of breaking the boundary of the amount of food that our body needs.

 I have been trying to lose 20 lbs for a long time.
 In fact, I have lost and gained it back several times.
 Why aren’t these diets working?
 Why can’t I keep the weight off?
-Check out my next post about how a book called Taste for Truth helped me establish weight loss boundaries and how I am overcoming the diet rollercoaster in my life.
+Check out a book called Taste for Truth that helped me establish weight loss boundaries and how I am overcoming the diet rollercoaster in my life.

 The good shepherd and boundaries

 Boundaries are good in cattle’s life.
 As the “shepherd” of my cattle, I want what is best for them.
 I want to keep them happy, safe, and well-fed.
 Boundaries are good in all areas of our lives too.
 Jesus is the good Shepherd.
 He cares for His sheep (that’s us) and wants what is best for us.
 Here are just a few Bible references talking about Jesus the good shepherd.